Kilowatt Kit

 Frequently Asked Questions

-What is the Great British Insulation Scheme (GBIS)?
+What replaced the Great British Insulation Scheme (GBIS)?

-GBIS is a UK government scheme that provides free or subsidised home insulation through energy suppliers.
-It runs alongside ECO4 with a £1 billion budget.
-Unlike ECO4, GBIS has two routes: a means-tested route (similar benefit requirements to ECO4) and a general route open to any household with an EPC of D or below in a lower council tax band.
-GBIS covers loft insulation, cavity wall insulation, solid wall insulation, room-in-roof insulation, and park home insulation.
+GBIS was a UK government scheme that provided free or subsidised home insulation through energy suppliers between April 2023 and March 2024 (when its funding pot closed).
+It ran alongside ECO4 with a £1 billion budget.
+Unlike ECO4, GBIS had two routes: a means-tested route (similar benefit requirements to ECO4) and a general route open to any household with an EPC of D or below in a lower council tax band.
+GBIS covered loft insulation, cavity wall insulation, solid wall insulation, room-in-roof insulation, and park home insulation.

 Does GBIS cover solar panels?